Guidance in the admission process

 Admission requirements in universities in Ireland

 You can enter the majority of universities in Ireland after 11 or 12 years of secondary school.
-The certificate must have excellent grades in English and mathematicsfor a majority of programs over the past 2-3 years.
+The certificate must have excellent grades in English and mathematics over the past 2-3 years.
 You will also need an IELTS (preferred) or TOEFL certificate.
 Some institutions may require non-EU applicants to complete a Foundation program or 1 university year in their home country, but this is rather an exception.

 Third-country nationals submit documents directly to the chosen university, so the requirements should be checked with the admissions office of a particular university or college.
 Due to autonomy, the admission policy for foreigners may differ from institution to institution.
 EU and UK representatives apply through the Central Application Office.